Post #2050: What I would do for a Vienna pool, and why.

 The key point is that unlike the local private pools, everybody in Vienna who was interested would have an equal opportunity to buy a membership, in any given year.
 This equity consideration seems like a fitting way to modify the current private membership pool model, for a government-sponsored role.

-In particular, I note that my pool, and I think a lot of the local private pools, allow you to transfer your membership with your house.
+In particular, I note that my pool, and I think a lot of the local private pools, allow you to convey your membership with your house.
 (Otherwise, if you give up your membership, you have to sell it back to the pool, for them to resell.)
 I’d be willing to bet that this unusual feature is a vestige of the desegregation era.

 Buyers-but-not-users.
 There’s still an issue of people buying annual memberships, but not using them.
 In a Town with this level of income, you really have to consider that possibility, given the price the Town would charge.
 I would not bar that practice, and I would not deny subsequent memberships.
 I would simply adjust the initial total of 900 upwards, to the extent that, on average, the presence of these buy-but-never-use customers reduce peak pool crowding.
 Basically, let folks buy them regardless, and just adjust the total memberships upward if, on average, enough people buy them buy do not use them.